wan230114/vscode-sendToTerminal/README.md

 **Personalized modification:**
 - Optional setting: whether to set to directly return to the editing window focused on the document after running the code in `ipython`.
 - Optional setting: whether to automatically load into the folder where the edited file is located during the initialization of `ipython` during runtime to run (it is convenient to read files in different folders).
--Setting optional: Whether to directly send the selected content to the terminal of `ipython` by using the command `%load -r` of `ipython`, otherwise only the selected text content will be sent.
+- Optional setting: Whether to directly send the selected content to the terminal of `ipython` by using the command `%load -r` of `ipython`, otherwise only the selected text content will be sent.
--Optional settings: you can choose whether to save automatically before sending.
+- Optional setting: You can choose whether to save automatically before sending.
 This option is used with the `ipython` syntax `load`.
--Optional setting: whether to make the cursor automatically switch to the next line after sending, which is convenient and quicker to interact with `File`-->`Terminal`.
+- Optional setting: Whether to make the cursor automatically switch to the next line after sending, which is convenient and quicker to interact with `File`-->`Terminal`.

+---

 ## Instructions